RobotWebTools/rclnodejs/scripts/npmjs-readme.md

 `rclnodejs` is a Node.js client for Robot Operating System (ROS) v2.0.
-It provides extremely simple & easy API for ROS 2.0 programming, the following examples shows how to create a ROS 2.0 node and then publish a string message in only 6 lines of code.
+It provides extremely simple & easy API for ROS 2.0 programming, the following example shows how to create a ROS 2.0 node and then publish a string message in only 6 lines of code.

 ``` JavaScript
 const rclnodejs = require('rclnodejs');